Gibberlings3/iesdp/_data/README.md

     Attack type
     - 0 = None
     - 1 = Melee
   type: char         # required.
+Known types: char, byte, word, dword, resref, strref.
+                     # You can use a custom type, but in that case you must specify the following "length" field.
   length: 1          # optional, generally should be omitted, in which case, size inferred from type.
-Known types: char, byte, word, dword, resref, strref
   offset: 0x1        # optional, if specified, current offset is checked against this value, if not equal, an error is raised
                      # Generally, should only be specified for the first and last items in the list
   mult: 3            # optional, allows to do stuff like "2*3 (word)"